-This area contains a developed public water system but no sewer utilities, and a good road network and other community services that can be economically utilized and rationally extended to potential infill areas.
-Encouragement of infill development would result in minimal jobs-to-housing travel distances and commuting times.
-Residential development should offer a range of housing choices related to size, cost, and housing types in order to increase the availability of affordable housing within the county.
-Traditional neighborhood development patterns are encouraged including compact development, and mixed residential uses within walking distances of one another and community amenities such as schools, parks and neighborhood commercial centers.
+This area contains a developed public water system but no sewer utilities, and a good road network and other community services that can be economically utilized and rationally extended to potential infill are Encouragement of infill development would result in minimal jobs-to-housing travel distances and commuting times.
+Resid ntial divelopment should offer a range of housing an to size, cost, and housing types in order to increa the availability of affordable housing within county.
+Traditional neighborhood develop. nt patte ns are encouraged including compact developme and mixed residential uses within walking distances of one another and community amenities such as schools, parks and neighborhood commercial centers.

-Figure 82: A variety of housing options should be available to offer workforce housing
+Figure 82: A variety of housing options should be available to of the control of